 The Committee has the authority to engage independent advisors to assist it in carrying out its responsibilities.
-To assist Quaker in establishing a total direct compensation package comprising base salary, an annual cash incentive bonus and long-term incentives, the Committee engaged Connell & Partners, a division of Gallagher Benefit Services ("Connell"), a nationally recognized human resources consulting firm, as an independent consultant on compensation issues.
-For fiscal 2013, the Committee engaged Connell to conduct an executive compensation study and analysis and provide the Committee with benchmarking data and counsel on compensation issues.
-Connell provided no other services to the Company other than advising the Committee on executive compensation matters and advising the Governance Committee on board compensation matters as discussed below.
-Management had no role in selecting the Committee and the Governance Committee has assessed the independence of Connell pursuant to SEC rules and concluded that Connell's work for the Committee and the Governance Committee does not raise any conflict of interest.
-Accordingly, the Committee's retaining of Connell created no conflict of interest between Connell and the Company and/or the Committee.
+To assist Quaker in establishing a total direct compensation package comprising base salary, an annual cash incentive bonus and long-term incentives, for 2014, the Committee engaged Towers Watson, a leading global professional services company with specific expertise in the areas of benefits, talent management, rewards and risk and capital management, as an independent consultant on compensation issues.
+In addition, the Committee asked Towers Watson to conduct an executive compensation study and analysis and provide the Committee with benchmarking data and counsel on compensation issues.
+In addition to advising the Committee on executive compensation matters and advising the Governance Committee on board compensation matters as further discussed below, Towers Watson provided other services to Quaker related to a comparative study of compensation at one of its subsidiaries for fees of less than \$30,000.
+Management had no role in selecting the Committee's compensation consultant.
+The Committee has assessed the independence of Towers Watson pursuant to Securities and Exchange Commission rules and concluded that Towers Watson's work for the Committee, the Governance Committee and, separately for Quaker, does not raise any conflict of interest.

-Due to our size and diverse businesses, we have not identified one specific peer group that is appropriate to use in defining market total direct compensation for our executive officers.
-Therefore, our primary benchmarks for 2013 total direct compensation for our executive officers were derived from compensation information provided by Connell that is a blend of Peer Group (as defined below) compensation data and broader group data comprising a composite of credible, published executive compensation surveys.
-The Peer Group data reflects the Peer Group developed by Connell and approved by the Committee in the fall of 2012 and includes data for 14 publicly traded firms in the chemicals industry, similar in size (as measured by revenue and market capitalization) to Quaker.
-In 2012, two firms were added to the original 12 firm Peer Group used in prior years to make the Peer Group stronger and more robust and to better align Quaker with the Peer Group median from revenue and market capitalization perspectives.
-The Peer Group companies are: Aceto Corporation, American Vanguard Corporation, Buckeye Technologies Inc., Cabot Microelectronics Corporation, Calgon Carbon

-Corporation, Hawkins, Inc., Innophos Holdings, Inc., Innospec Inc., Landec Corporation, LSB Industries, Inc., OM Group, Inc., OMNOVA Solutions Inc., Rogers Corporation, and Spartech Corporation (collectively, the "Peer Group").
-Data for the international Managing Directors is from surveys for their respective geographies.
-Though the Committee closely analyzes the data provided by Connell, it exercised its discretion in the weight it assigned to this data.
+Due to our size and diversity of our businesses around the globe, we have not identified one specific peer group that is appropriate to use in defining market total direct compensation for our executive officers.
+Therefore, our primary benchmarks for 2014 total direct compensation for our executive officers were derived from compensation information provided by Towers Watson that is a blend of Peer Group (as defined below) compensation data and broader group data comprising a composite of credible, published executive compensation surveys.
+The Peer Group data reflects the Peer Group developed by a previous compensation consultant as well as Towers Watson.
+This Peer Group, which was initially approved by the Committee in the fall of 2013, includes data for 13 publicly traded firms in the chemicals industry, similar in size (as measured by revenue and market capitalization) to Quaker.
+The Peer Group companies are: Aceto Corporation, American Vanguard Corporation, Buckeye Technologies Inc., Cabot Microelectronics Corporation, Calgon Carbon Corporation, Hawkins, Inc., Innophos Holdings, Inc., Innospec Inc., Landec Corporation was removed from the Peer Group because it was acquired by another company.
+Data for international Managing Directors is derived from surveys for their respective geographies.
+Though the Committee closely analyzes the data provided by Towers Watson, it exercises its discretion in the weight it assigned to this data in making compensation decisions.

-Generally, prior to 2011 we aimed to set total direct compensation assuming target level performance for incentives at the 50 th percentile against the comparables and at maximum level at the 75 th percentile of the comparative group.
-Based on information from Connell, we modified our approach in 2011 and on a prospective basis.
-We now generally aim to benchmark total direct compensation solely to the market 50 th percentiles.
-We believe the philosophy of targeting total direct compensation solely to the market 50 th percentiles.
-We believe the philosophy of targeting total direct compensation solely to the market 50 th percentiles.
+Generally, prior to 2011, we aimed to set total direct compensation assuming target level performance for incentives at the 50th percentile against the comparables and at maximum level at the 75th percentile of the comparative group.
+In 2011, we modified our approach and now generally aim to benchmark total direct compensation solely to the market 50th percentiles.
+We believe the philosophy of targeting total direct compensation solely to the market 50th percentiles.
+We believe the philosophy of targeting total direct compensation solely to the market 50th percentiles reduces the possibility of excessive risk taking on the part of executives in order to achieve performance targets at the maximum levels.
 This approach is the starting point of the analysis as other factors are taken into consideration, including experience, breadth of responsibilities, tenure in the position, whether the position held is for succession planning purposes, overall individual performance and internal equity.
 We do not assign a particular weight to any of these factors but exercise discretion in this regard.